 Leishmaniasis is an infection caused by a protozoan parasite of the genus Leishmania and is transmitted to humans by a bite from an infected phlebotomine sandfly.
-The parasite is found in many tropical/sub-tropical regions of the world, and in parts of Europe.
+The parasite is found in many tropical/sub-tropical regions of the world, including parts of Europe.

 Tick-borne encephalitis (TBE)

 TBE is a viral infection transmitted to humans by the bite of infected Ixodes ricinus ticks or through ingestion of unpasteurised dairy products from infected animals.
 Ixodes ticks can be found in regions stretching from mainland Europe to Japan .

 West Nile virus (WNV)

 WNV activity in Europe is monitored during the transmission season: a map of reported cases is available on the European Centre for Disease Prevention and Control website.

 Advice for travellers

-- Aedes spp. mosquitoes bite during daylight hours.
+Aedes mosquitoes bite during the day.

 Sandflies bite at dusk and after dark, but will bite during the day if disturbed.

 Advice for health professionals – the returned traveller

 Health professionals who suspect a case of insect or tick-borne disease in a traveller should liaise with their local infectious disease physician, microbiologist or virologist.

-First Published : 11 Dec 2014
+First Published : 14 Aug 2019

-Last Updated : 22 Jun 2016
+Last Updated : 14 Aug 2019

 - Medlock J, Hansford K, Schaffner F et al. A review of the invasive mosquitoes in Europe: ecology, public health risks, and control options.
 Vector-borne Zoonotic Dis 2012; 12(6): 435-447.

-- Burt FJ, Rolph MS, Rulli NE et al. Chikungunya: a re-emerging virus.
+- Burt F, Rolph M, Rulli N et al. Chikungunya: a re-emerging virus.
 Lancet 2012; 379:662-3

 - Rezza G, Nicoletti L, Angelini R et al. Infection with chikungunya virus in Italy: an outbreak in a temperate region.
 Lancet 2007; 370: 1840–46